accesscode-2-1/unit-0/2015-03-03_variables-types-strings.md

 Let's explore these ideas with a longer in-class problem:

-> **In-class homework**: Print "The Twelve Days of Christmas"
-> "The Twelve Days of Christmas" is an English carol with a lot of repetition!
+> **In-class homework**: Print "The Twelve Days of Christmas", an English carol with a lot of repetition!
 You can find the structure of the lyrics here: http://en.wikipedia.org/wiki/The_Twelve_Days_of_Christmas_%28song%29#Lyrics.
 Use variables to store bits of repeated data and print the full lyrics.

 Food for thought
 =